jyliu-98/MoSketch/README.md

 - **[2025.03.25]** 🔥 We released the **[MoSketch Paper](https://arxiv.org/abs/2503.19351)**.
 MoSketch is an iterative
 optimization based and thus **training-data free** method, aiming to animate a multi-object sketch *w.r.t.* a specific textual instruction.

+## 📄 Abstract
+Sketch animation, which brings static sketches to life by generating dynamic video sequences, has found widespread applications in GIF design, cartoon production, and daily entertainment.
+While current methods for sketch animation perform well in single-object sketch animation, they struggle in *multi*-object scenarios.
+By analyzing their failures, we identify two major challenges of transitioning from single-object to multi-object sketch animation: object-aware motion modeling and complex motion optimization.
+For multi-object sketch animation, we propose MoSketch based on iterative optimization through Score Distillation Sampling (SDS) and thus animating a multi-object sketch in a training-data free manner.
+To tackle the two challenges in a divide-and-conquer strategy, MoSketch has four novel modules, *i.e.*, LLM-based scene decomposition, LLM-based motion planning, multi-grained motion refinement, and compositional SDS.
+Extensive qualitative and quantitative experiments demonstrate the superiority of our method over existing sketch animation approaches.
+MoSketch takes a pioneering step towards multi-object sketch animation, opening new avenues for future research and applications.

 ## 🔧 Setup
 Download the code of MoSketch.
 ```